vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/hepatology/hepatology-acute-liver-failure.md

 # Acute Liver Injury and Failure

-Hannah Lomzenski, and Lauren Chan
+Wrinn Alexander

 ---

 ## Background

-- Acute liver injury (ALI): elevated liver enzymes + INR ≥1.5 but NO encephalopathy
+- Acute liver injury (ALI): elevated liver enzymes + INR ≥1.5 without encephalopathy

-- Acute liver failure (ALF): elevated liver enzymes + encephalopathy/AMS in the absence of pre-existing liver disease*
+- Acute liver failure (ALF): elevated liver enzymes + encephalopathy (any degree of AMS or asterixis) in the absence of pre-existing liver disease*
-    - \*Chronic autoimmune hepatitis, HBV, Wilson disease, and Budd-Chiari syndrome can have ALF if they develop new AMS, despite the presence of a pre-existing liver disease
+    -  *Autoimmune hepatitis, HBV, Wilson disease, and Budd-Chiari syndrome can have ALF if they develop new AMS, despite the presence of a pre-existing liver disease
+    - Hyperacute (< 7 d): most often seen with acetaminophen toxicity, Hepatitis A & E, Ischemic; high risk for cerebral edema
+    - Acute (7-21 d): Hepatitis B
+    - Subacute (> 21 d and < 26 wk): most often non-acetaminophen DILI
 - Alcohol-associated hepatitis (AH) is not ALF (see above)
+- Duration of <26 weeks is a commonly used cut-off

 ## Etiology